 Fluidized beds and catalytic reactors (chemical and nuclear industries)

-In all these cases it is important to take the fluid flow into account in order to get the correct behavior of the particles.
-Design and scale-up, as well as optimization of such processes, require a deep understanding of the thermo-hydrodynamics, which is determined by the particle-level interactions between the fluids, particles, and boundaries.
+In all these cases, it is important to take the fluid flow into account in order to obtain the correct behavior of the particles.
+Design, scale-up, and optimization of such processes require a deep understanding of the thermo-hydrodynamics of the system, which is determined by the particle-level interactions between the fluids, particles, and boundaries.

 Why is it so complicated to model these systems?

-The complexity of the fluid-solid flow present in these systems makes modeling them a challenging task.
-The primary source of difficulties is due to differences in order of magnitudes amongst the characteristic scales existing in the problem.
+The complexity of the fluid-solid flow in these systems makes their modeling a challenging task.
+The primary source of difficulties involves the differences in the orders of magnitude among the characteristic scales existing in the problem.

 Why not just use CFD alone?

-Some specific benefits to using the CFD-DEM coupled method vs. using CFD alone are listed below.
+Some specific benefits to using the CFD-DEM coupled method are listed below.

-Unlike continuum methods, the motion of every particle is simulated – so particle-to-particle interactions are taken into account by using this “brute force approach” and there is no need to provide state equations of granular systems, which, again, are quite difficult to derive.
+Unlike continuum methods, the motion of every particle is simulated – particle-particle and particle-boundary interactions are solved – and there is no need to provide equations of state for granular systems, which, again, are quite difficult to derive.

-By the same token, there is no limitation of low particle size concentration and PSD distribution is easily prescribedwithout increasing CFD solver computational cost.
+There is no limitation on the particle size concentration, and particle size distribution is easily prescribedwithout increasing CFD solver computational cost.

-In this example, a wind shifter (typically used in industrial waste processes to separate light from heavy particles) is modeled using the Fluent One Way Steady State coupling mode found in Rocky DEM.
+In this example, a wind shifter (typically used in industrial waste processes to separate light from heavy particles) is modeled using the Fluent One Way Steady State coupling approach.
 Different material properties and shapes for the particles are used, while air flows from the bottom.
-The use of a drag law that takes into account particle shape and alignment of the particle with the flow allows the correct prediction of the separation efficiency.
+The ability to choose separate drag laws for each of the particle shapes allows you to correct prediction of the separation efficiency.